-GFEMS does not currently have open funding opportunities, but the below information is intended to help future applicants understand our approach to grantmaking.
-Future funding opportunities will be posted on our Current Opportunities page.
+The information below is intended to help future applicants understand our approach to grantmaking.
+Future funding opportunities will be posted on our Current Opportunities page in late 2018.

 Inaugural Funding Round